Customer Health and Safety

 This advice is supplied on our websites, on the product label, in the Safety Data Sheet (SDS) or directly to the customer via training sessions.
 Our Australian labelling complies with the requirements of the SafeWork Australia Code of Practice for Labelling of Workplace Hazardous Chemicals and our Australian SDS comply with the requirements of SafeWork Australia.
 Our North American labelling meets the requirements of the Globally Harmonized System of Classification and Labelling of Chemicals (GHS) and our North American SDS comply with the Mine Safety and Health Administration (MSHA) for products destined for the mining industry.

 Assessments for new explosives products

 New or modified explosives products are typically developed by our research and development team in conjunction with specific customers as directed by the Global Product Management teams.
 As such, the life cycle stages in which health and safety impacts of those products are assessed are dependent upon the customer’s requirements.
 For explosives products, typically this would be focused on the impact of product use, with the assessment included in trials.
-Dyno Nobel’s product development protocol requires all products to be blasted in pipes at our R&D test sites prior to being fired in the ground.
+Dyno Nobel’s product development protocol requires all products to be blasted at our R&D test sites prior to being fired in the ground.
 Minimum booster testing and Velocity of Detonation (VoD) measurement provide important information on the performance of the explosive product and blast chamber testing is also conducted at our R&D test facility in the US to verify the gas components generated.